Digswell Viaduct: 1851–present: Operation and refurbishment

 Capacity issues have been raised since as early as the 1890s, when the Hertford Loop line was extended to Stevenage in order to prevent having to widen the viaduct from two tracks to four.
 The project was completed in 1898, and the Hertford Loop line is still used as a diversionary route for trains today when there is disruption on the East Coast Main Line.
+The cost of extending the Hertford Loop line was £1.25 million, which was considered more expensive than quadrupling the bottlenecks at Potters Bar and Welwyn but came with the benefit of increased passenger usage from the newly served stations.
 The Department for Transport's 2006 study on railway capacity raised the issue again.
 A new station opened in the new town of Welwyn Garden City in September 1926, replacing the halt that had been built shortly after the town was incorporated in 1920.
 To coincide with this, Welwyn railway station was renamed to Welwyn North.
 This arrangement is still the case today.

 In August 2013, BBC News listed the idea of widening the viaduct and the adjacent Welwyn Tunnels to four tracks as one of the top five infrastructure projects that could improve life for people in the United Kingdom.
 It estimated the cost of such a project at £440 million and considered its likelihood to be "probable, at some point".
+As of 2015 Network Rail set the maximum capacity of the bottleneck at 18 trains per hour (tph).
+The East Coast Main Line 2016 Capacity Review considered the quadrupling of the viaduct and Welwyn North railway station, concluding it would not fully resolve the capacity constraints", only increasing capacity for intercity trains by 2–3tph.
 In June 2020, locals raised concerns at proposals to build developments on land adjacent to the railway that was used to graze animals.
 Locals requested that Welwyn Hatfield Borough Council restrict development in the area due to its value to the landscape of the Mimram Valley.